wamp-proto/wamp-proto/spec/advanced.md

  * only implementing subsets of functionality
  * graceful degration

+*Use of Unannounced and Unsupported Features*

+- Clients **must not** send advanced message types or attributes that they did not previously announce during session establishment.
+- Routers may use the `HELLO.Details.roles` dictionary to allocate and prepare resources needed to support the various client-side features.
+If a client uses a feature supported by the router, but which was not previously announced during `HELLO`, then the router may proceed, at its discretion, in one of following manners:
+  - proceed normally if the router can fulfill the request with the unannounced feature, or,
+  - return an `ERROR` message with URI `wamp.error.unannounced_feature`.
+- Routers, at their discretion, may either:
+  - ignore unsupported/unrecognized attributes found in the `Options`/`Details` dictionaries of WAMP messages sent by clients, or,
+  - reject messages containing `Options`/`Details` attributes that are not recognized or not supported, and, when possible, return an `ERROR` message with URI `wamp.error.unsupported_feature`.
+- Routers **must not** send message types that are not supported by a client.
+For example, if a callee did not announce support for `callee.features.call_canceling`, then the router must not send an `INTERRUPT` message to the callee when a caller cancels a pending RPC.
+- Routers **must not** send advanced feature attributes that are not supported by a client.
+For example, if a callee did not announce support for `callee.features.progressive_call_results`, then the router must not send `INVOCATION` messages containing `Options.receive_progress := true` to the callee.

 The complete list of *advanced features* currently defined per role is: